sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 ## CSS: architecture and guidelines

-In this sections we present a summary about CSS architecture and best practices we usually use to organize and build themes for Drupal 8.
+In this section, we present a summary of CSS architecture and the best practices we usually use to organize and build themes for Drupal 8.

-To learn more about Drupal CSS coding standard look at official community documentation: https://www.drupal.org/docs/develop/standards/css
+To learn more about Drupal CSS coding standard look at the official community documentation: https://www.drupal.org/docs/develop/standards/css

 ### CSS architecture